PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g9/index.md

 You can find this command listed in Colander *Collect / Artifact* at the bottom of the artifact creation form.

-{{< img src="img/experiment_graph.png" alt="Graph representation of a PiRogue experiment uploaded to Colander" caption="Graph representation of a PiRogue experiment uploaded to Colander" class="d-block mx-auto shadow" >}}
+{{< img src="img/experiment_graph.png" alt="Graph representation of a PiRogue experiment uploaded to Colander" caption="Graph representation of a PiRogue experiment uploaded to Colander" class="d-block mx-auto shadow mb-4" >}}

 ## Decrypt the network traffic